 Day 5 with a cooking class in the evening

 Today was my last class for the week.
-It was bitter sweet since I’m really enjoying the lessons, but I’m also exciting to be meeting my mom in Rome on Sunday to continue south to Puglia!
+It was bitter sweet since I really enjoyed the lessons, but I was also excited to be meeting my mom in Rome on Sunday to continue south to Puglia!

 After my two hour class, I had to return to the school at 1pm for the end of the week ceremony.
-I wasn’t sure what this entailed, but I found out that it’s a certificate ceremony (everyone gets a certificate showing their course completion).
+I wasn’t sure what this entailed, but I found out that it’s a certificate ceremony.
+Come to find out everyone gets a certificate showing their course completion.
 We also all sang a song together twice (in Italian of course)!
 I know Italians like to sing, but I thought it was a bit strange!

 After an afternoon of last minute Todi sightseeing and packing up my stuff for an early departure in the morning, I met the other students taking the cooking class in the evening.
 The couple running the cooking class host the lesson at their parents’ farmhouse, about a 10 – 15 minute drive from Todi.